Jay-Roberts/Screen_Shot_Classifier/README.md

     A list of the processed images.
 The images are stored as numpy arrays of size _resolution_ .

 More details in the comments.

+## requirements.txt:
+Text file of the required python packages.